Call Us Now

 5. General patterns of fading of the finish.

 6. Look more carefully at areas that are most exposed to weather.
 South- and West-facing walls usually receive more sun exposure.
-Walls facing prevailing winds are exposed to more rain.
+Walls facing prevailing winds are exposed to more rain, dust, and pollen.

 7. Pay special attention to all logs and ends extending to or beyond roof overhangs.